 - Do you have a positive company culture where people like coming to work?

-As you begin to think about your organization’s retention tactics and what ‘else’ you may need to implement or deploy to ensure you offer competitive benefits that are attractive to employees, these are all questions to ask.
+As you begin to think about your organization’s retention tactics and what ‘else’ you may need to implement, ensure you offer attractive competitive benefits to employees.